Code-Institute-Submissions/Chilli-Growers/README.md

 # Deployment

-The project was deployed through Github pages, from the master branch, and a live version of the site can be found [here](https://bob134552.github.io/Chilli-Growers/).
+The project was deployed through Github pages, from the master branch.

 Additionally the site will be updated after any git push to the master branch.